wongcode/neko-maji/docs/PRD.md

 ## 6. Assets & Theme
 - **Visual Style**: Cute, "Neko" (Cat) themed.
 - **Pieces**: 11 distinct assets representing cat toys and cats.

+### 6.1 Tangram Rules
+- **Connectivity**: Any object represented as a Tangram (e.g., Fish, Cat) must have all its individual geometric pieces touching each other.
+There should be no floating or disconnected parts.